Government of Free Vietnam: Economy

-The GFVN had an approximate budget of US$1 million a year, donated by Vietnamese Anti-communist overseas around the world.
+The GFVN had an approximate budget of US$1 million a year, donated by overseas Vietnamese anti-communists around the world..

 Base in Cambodia

 KC-702 was a military base that was operated by the Provisional Government of Free Vietnam, probably located in Cambodia, near the Vietnamese border.
 It is believed that this was once used to help plan the failed Vietnamese Embassy bombing in Laos.
 The current status of the camp is not known.
 However, in 1999 several members of the group were captured in Cambodia with weapons, deported to Vietnam and charged.